 With a strong track record of successful transactions, in 2016 Ovamba attracted further investment from other investment platforms, such as Japan’s leading fintech emerging markets investor – Crowdcredit.
 This has enabled Ovamba to expand its operations into multiple geographies.

-Marvin Cole, CEO and Founder of Ovamba solutions, has been invited to speak at the fourth LendIt 2016 Conference.
-This is the biggest conference for online lending, where platforms and investors come to learn, network and do business.
-The conference will take place in San Francisco Marriott Marquis, on the 11th and 12th of April 2016 and will offer a great opportunity to expand professional learning network and an opportunity to reach out to fellow influencers, companies and representatives.
-More than 500 trade experts have been invited to share their knowledge through plenary sessions, keynotes, workshops, expos, breakout sessions etc. Last year, more than 2500 participants attended the LendIt San Francisco conference and this year, participants are expected to network with over 4000 key decision makers from over 20 countries.
+Marvin Cole, CEO and founder of Ovamba Solutions, was invited to speak at the fourth Lendit Conference 2016.
+This is the largest conference for online lending, where platforms and investors come to learn, create networks and doing business.
+The conference will be held at San Francisco Marriott Marquis on April 11 and 12, 2016 and will provide an excellent opportunity to expand the professional learning network and the opportunity to reach influencer colleagues, businesses and representatives.
+More than 500 business experts were invited to share their knowledge through plenary sessions, slogans, workshops, exhibitions, breakout sessions, and more.
+Last year, more than 2,500 attendees attended the LendIt San Francisco conference and this year

-“To celebrate International Woman’s Day, I was invited to speak in London at Innovate Finance’s Women in FinTech Event on March 8th on how FinTech is changing the world, and what this means for women in the industry.
-I want to share my thoughts with you all.”
+“To celebrate International Women’s Day, I was invited to speak to women in London at the FinTech Innovate Finance event on March 8 on how the FinTech is changing the world, and what it means for women in the industry.
+I want to share my thoughts with you all “.

 -Viola Llewellyn, Ovamba Cameroon General Manager

-The State of San Francisco will be opening its doors to Sync United States International (Chi Mei International), a bilateral “resource” created to foster internet finance enterprises.
-This is the first international conference ever hosted by this company.
-Fintech leaders will gather at the Credit Conference on January 27th & 28th to discuss possible collaboration and cross-border investments.
-Industry representatives from the two world’s economies, China and United States will be key speakers to this great conference With over 2600 online lending platforms, China is the largest peer to peer lending market in the world.
+The State of San Francisco will open at Sync United States International (Chi Mei International), a bilateral “resource” created to promote Internet finance businesses.
+This is the first international conference ever organized by this company.
+Fintech leaders will meet at the Credit Conference on 27 and 28 January to discuss possible collaboration and cross-border investments.
+Industry representatives from the world’s two economies, China and the United States will be keynote speakers at this major conference.
+With over 2600 online loan platforms, China is the largest peer-to-peer lending market in the world.